Career Guide

 Game Warden in South Carolina — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in South Carolina are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the South Carolina Department of Natural Resources, Law Enforcement Division.
 South Carolina DNR officers enforce both hunting laws and coastal shrimp/fishery regulations.
-The BLS does not separately report game-warden wage data for South Carolina in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current South Carolina game warden pay, consult the South Carolina Department of Natural Resources, Law Enforcement Division, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits South Carolina's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the South Carolina Department of Natural Resources, Law Enforcement Division recruitment page.
+South Carolina's enforcement footprint is distinctive: coastal shrimp-fishery and inland hunting enforcement by DNR law-division officers.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 South Carolina Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-South Carolina wardens should verify current pay ranges with the South Carolina Department of Natural Resources, as the BLS does not separately report the state's data.
+South Carolina wardens should verify current pay ranges with the South Carolina Department of Natural Resources, Law Enforcement Division, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens